Current events “reshaping” the fresh fruit business

 A decade of trade disruption

-On the commercial side, Freshfel said that over the past decade the fruit and vegetable sector has been "repeatedly held hostage to the consequences of geopolitical disputes."
+On the commercial side, Freshfel said that during the last decade the fruit and vegetable sector has been "repeatedly held hostage to the consequences of geopolitical disputes."

 Several crucial export markets have been suspended, including Russia in 2014, Algeria in 2016, Belarus in January 2022, and now Ukraine.

-"For fruit and vegetables, there are more than 3.000 million euros of business that are at stake every year under these embargoes, a turnover that must be repositioned," Binard explained.
+"For fruits and vegetables, there are more than 3.000 million euros of business that are at stake each year under these embargoes, a turnover that must be repositioned," explained Binard.

-“Today, while the consequences of the Russian embargo have not yet been fully absorbed, the situation is further exacerbated by new developments.
-Given long-term investments in orchards and market access protectionism in many countries, the challenge of repositioning production in new point-of-sale markets is complex, timely, and costly.”
+“Today, while the consequences of the Russian embargo have not yet been fully absorbed, the situation is further aggravated by new developments.
+Given the long-term investments in orchards and the market access protectionism of many countries, the challenge of repositioning production in new markets is complex, timely and costly.

-Freshfel said his analysis showed that as the EU fresh produce sector absorbed the lion's share of the embargoes, various destinations including allies in geopolitical instability such as the US, Japan, Australia, South Korea, Turkey and Peru, in addition to countries with the EU Free Trade Agreements-remained "hermetically closed" for European fresh products, while access to destinations such as Mexico or Chile remained very limited and under excessive conditions.
+Freshfel said its analysis showed that as the EU fresh produce sector absorbed the lion's share of embargoes, several destinations, including allies in geopolitical instability such as the US, Japan, Australia, South Korea, Turkey and Peru, in addition to countries with EU Free Trade Agreements - remained "hermetically closed" for fresh European products, while access to destinations such as Mexico or Chile remained very limited and under excessive conditions.

 India and Southeast Asia remained markets with some growth potential, despite "sometimes discriminatory market access conditions" such as Vietnam's cold treatment requirements.